zng-ui/zng/TODO/_current.md

 * WindowChangedEvent fired on first resize.
 * Review `open_widget_display`, needs to be called with widget inner size to calculate default origin (center).

+# Interactive Filter

+* Integrate `enabled` with new interactive filter.
+* Integrate *mouse capture* with new interactive filter.

 # Layer

 * Continue refactoring layers inside root.